 England’s Cathedrals, Abbeys, and Medieval Painted Churches

-Tour England: See cathedrals, abbeys, and churches in tiny villages that harbor exquisite medieval paintings from Durham to Ely to Oxford to Gloucester to Bath and Canterbury.
+Tour England: See cathedrals, abbeys, and churches in tiny villages that harbor exquisite medieval paintings from Durham to Ely to Oxford to Wells to Salisbury and Canterbury.

 with Professor William R. Cook

 - Led by William R. Cook, medieval history specialist and lecturer for the Great Courses

 - Observe one of only four remaining Magna Cartas